GlistPlugins/gipZstd/README.md

 # gipZstd

-This repo contains Zstandard (zstd) for compression and decompressing data at real time.
+This repo contains Zstandard (zstd) for compressing and decompressing data at real time.

 # Cloning